dad2cl3/pyLoreBot/README.md

 # Discord
 ### Scrubbing
 The original Destiny manifest data for grimoire cards contain HTML markup that the bot scrubs.
-A future release will move the scrubbing into the AWS Lambda function.
+The lore data is being scrubbed inside the AWS Lambda function.
+The function reads the key-value pairs in the grimoire_cleanup.json file and loops through those key-value pairs to perform a simple string replacement.
 ### Limitations

 Discord limits the length of messages to 6000 characters.
 As a result, the bot will not return a response for results that exceed the limit.
 A future release will address the limitation.